 - Mix up your paint and apply it to the bubble wrap.
 I used a roller, but you could also use a paint brush.

 - Get printing!
 For this scarf, I did an all over bubble wrap print.
 Be sure to apply even pressure to the bubble wrap, so that the paint adheres in all areas.
-For more details on printing fabric with household items, check out this post.
+For more details on printing fabric with household items, c.

 - Let the fabric dry to the touch, then flip it over and print the other side.
 This way, you don’t have to worry about which side of the scarf is the “right side.”